BlockDevsUnited/BDUmembersLedger/README.md

 # BDUmembershipLedger

 This code lets you start with a base contract, and deploy owner contracts on top each with unique functions, creating a chain of ownership commanded at the top by a user address.
-You can then create new chains and plug them in at any level.
+You can then add to the chain or replace the whole chain above any chosen level.

 Step 1.
 Deploy BDUmembershipLedger contract